The Lovely Bones (film): Plot

 In 1973, 14-year-old Susie Salmon dreams of becoming a photographer.
 One day, Ray, a boy she has a crush on, asks her out.
 As Susie walks home through a cornfield, she runs into her neighbor, George Harvey, who coaxes her into an underground "kid's hideout" he has built.
 Inside, Susie grows uncomfortable and attempts to leave; Harvey grabs her and the scene fades until she is seen rushing past her alarmed classmate Ruth Connors, fleeing Harvey's den.

 When Susie fails to return home from school, her father, Jack, searches for her, while her mother, Abigail, waits for the police.
 In town, Susie sees Jack, who does not respond to her when she calls.
 Susie runs home to find Harvey soaking in a bathtub.
-After seeing the bloody bathroom and her bracelet hanging on the sink faucet, Susie realizes Harvey murdered her.
-Screaming, she is pulled into the "In-Between", which is neither Heaven nor Earth.
+After seeing the bloody bathroom and her bracelet hanging on the sink faucet, Susie realizes she never actually escaped the hideout and Harvey murdered her.
+She is pulled into the "In-Between", which is neither Heaven nor Earth.
 From there, Susie watches over her family.
 Holly, a friend she makes, urges her to let go but she resists.

 Jack believes Susie was murdered by someone she knew.
 He researches neighbors and eventually suspects Harvey is the killer.
 Detective Fenerman is unable to find proof, as Harvey has carefully concealed the evidence.
 Susie's sister, Lindsey, agrees with Jack's suspicions, but their casework takes a toll on Abigail.
 Abigail's alcoholic mother, Lynn, moves into the house.
 Feeling alienated from her husband, Abigail goes to California.

 Susie, in her afterlife, learns that Harvey, who has targeted Lindsey as his next victim, has murdered six other girls, including Holly.
 Harvey has stuffed Susie's body into a large safe in his basement.

 One night, Jack, carrying a baseball bat, trails Harvey into the cornfield.
 However, Jack accidentally stumbles across a teen couple named Clarissa and Brian.
 Brian, thinking they will be assaulted, bludgeons Jack nearly to death while Clarissa begs him to stop, and Harvey watches nearby.
 As Jack recuperates, Lindsey breaks into Harvey's house looking for evidence that he killed Susie.
 Upstairs, she finds a notebook containing a sketch of the underground den, a lock of Susie's hair, and news articles about Susie's disappearance.